Build on Android

 2. Initialize the Mobile Payments SDK

 Before taking a payment or attempting any other operation with the Mobile Payments SDK, you must initialize it using the initialize method and your Square developer application ID.
-To get your application ID, sign in to the Developer Dashboard and choose your application.
+To get your application ID, sign in to the Developer Console and choose your application.
 If you don't have an application, see Get Started for steps to create a Square application.

 Note

-To test the Mobile Payments SDK in the Square Sandbox with mock readers and mock payments, switch the toggle at the top of the Developer Dashboard to Sandbox to show your Sandbox credentials and initialize the SDK with your Sandbox application ID.
+To test the Mobile Payments SDK in the Square Sandbox with mock readers and mock payments, switch the toggle at the top of the Developer Console to Sandbox to show your Sandbox credentials and initialize the SDK with your Sandbox application ID.
 To start taking production payments, you must initialize the Mobile Payments SDK again with your production application ID.

 Link to section